Data processing agreement

 The Data Processor's processing of personal data on behalf of the Data Controller may commence after the entry into force of this agreement.
 The duration of the processing is as follows:

 The processing is not limited in time and lasts until the agreement is terminated or terminated by one of the parties.
-Upon expiry of the Main Agreement, the data processor deletes all personal data related to the data controller's use of the recruitment system.
+Upon expiry of the Main Agreement, the data processor deletes all personal data related to the data controller's use of the HR and recruitment system.

 Appendix B Conditions for the data processor's use of sub-processors and list of approved sub-processors